Public And Community Health – hcs457 (3 credits)

 Assessment of Health Status in Defined Population Cohorts

-Identify population cohorts in public and community health.
+- Identify future trends in public and community health.

 Epidemiology Concepts – Measurement of Health Status